Table of Contents

 Elder Law Attorneys

 Elder law attorneys are very knowledgeable about the Medicaid eligibility laws in the specific states in which they are licensed to practice law.
 Attorneys are also empowered to establish any necessary trusts on behalf of their clients.
 (Trusts may be used to restructure one’s assets in order to meet Medicaid’s financial eligibility requirements).
 This makes attorneys a complete solution for Medicaid planning.
 As their clients pay them directly, typically on an hourly basis, one can be confident that the attorney is advising them in their best interest.
 On the downside, hiring an attorney is, far and away, the most expensive Medicaid planning option.
-Hourly fees are often several hundred dollars, and the cost of an engagement might range from $2,500 on the low end to as high as $10,000, if significant asset protection work is involved.
+Depending on state, fees can range from $300 – $600 per hour.
+The cost of an engagement might range from $3,000 on the low end to as high as $10,000.